nesl/LLM_time_series/report.md

 | ![gpt4o](./results/HAR/conf_matrix_gpt4o_User1_220617_120_Torso_env_only_4class.png) | ![gpto1](./results/HAR/conf_matrix_gpto1_User1_220617_120_Torso_env_only_4class.png) |
 |                                      (a) GPT-4o                                      |                                      (b) GPT-o1                                      |

-Incorporating multimodal cues will significantly enhance classification accuracy.
+Incorporating multimodal cues significantly enhances classification accuracy.
 When both IMU time-series plots and environment photos are provided, GPT-4o achieves 70.8% accuracy and GPT-o1 achieves 83.3%.
-IMU data and environment photo right complement each other: IMU data provides physical characters of motions that can differenciate "Walking"/"Run" and "Still"/"Car", and visual clues from photos separate street-view motions (Still, Walking) and inside motions (Car).
+IMU data and environment photos complement each other perfectly: IMU data provides physical characters of motions that can differentiate "Walking"/"Run" and "Still"/"Car", and visual clues from photos separate street-view motions (Still, Walking) and inside motions (Car).

-However, Fig. 13 shows that both models struggle to differentiate between “Walking” and “Run”, while GPT-4o continues to confuse “Still” with “Car.”
+However, Fig. 13 shows that both models struggle to distinguish “Walking” and “Run”, and GPT-4o continues to misclassify “Still” as “Car.”
 The former confusion is likely because environmental photos do not provide enough visual distinction between walking and running scenes.
-The latter one is consistent with the results from the one-shot IMU plot experiment, most likely due to the similarity of their IMU signal patterns.
+The latter is consistent with the results from the one-shot IMU plot experiment, probably because of the similarity of their IMU signal patterns.

 **Figure 13: Confusion matrices of IMU time series plots input with environmental photos:**
 |                                                                                             |                                                                                             |